Juminhark/react-native-uber_clone/README.md

 - 2. Create a new Car Object, when a new driver sign up

+### Update availability of the car

+- 1. Query the availability of the car
+- 2. Update the availability oin database, when driver changes the availability

+### Orders

+- 1. when we open the driver app query existing orders(only unfulfilled orders).
+- 2. Confirm order (update the carId and status of the order)
+- 3. Subscribe to new Order

+### Update Car Position

+- When the car changes position, update this the backend

 ## Error

 - 1. jdk 설치 문제